 Where do I get a visa?

-For most nationalities, including EU citizens, a tourist visa is issued free of charge at your port of entry.
+For many nationalities, a tourist visa is issued free of charge at your port of entry.
 It is, however, your responsibility to check current regulatuons.

 What other paperwork do I need?